darioflute/sospex/INSTALL.md

 ### Using an environment

-It is possible to install it inside an environment.
+It is advisable to install sospex inside an environment.

 To create it use the command:

 conda create -n sospex python=3.9 anaconda